Baryon-antibaryon photoproduction cross sections off the proton: Kinematics

 Given a produced pair, we have the upper and lower bounds on $t^{\prime}$ as function of $m_{12}$:

 For given $t^{\prime}$ in its allowed range $[t^{\prime}_-, 0]$, the local upper bound for \( m_{12} \) can also be solved from \ref{eq:tprime_bound} as a function of $t^{\prime}$:

-which will be used for all integrations in the full range of $m_{12}$ to derive the singly-differential cross section in $t^{\prime}$.
+which will be used for all integrations in the full range of $m_{12}$ to derive the singly differential cross section in $t^{\prime}$.
 The maximum upper bound on the mass given in \ref{eq:m_bound} is achieved when $t^{\prime} = t^{\prime}_+ = 0$.

 For pure phase space, we take the invariant amplitude matrix element squared $\|\mathcal{M}_{fi}(t^{\prime}, m_{12})\|^2$ as unity in Eq.~\ref{eq:dsigma_dtprimedm}:

 To give quantitative descriptions of the three-body phase space kinematics, we derive here the cross section differential with respect to $m_{12}$ and $t^{\prime}$ within their bounds given in the previous section.